Camais03/Web-of-Thoughts/README.md

 You can move the mindmap around and scale it up and down by using the scroll wheel or zoom in/out buttons.
 Double clicking also zooms in.
 (Currently if a mindmap exceeds the width of the webpage you can scroll left, still trying to fix).

 You can save and load mindmaps in a JSON format.

+## Issues:
+Currently there are some bugs.

+- Loading a Mindmap when another is already loaded will load the mindmap below.
+I recommend refreshing the page before loading a new mindmap.
+- Sometimes, GPT may continue the same thought causing an overlap.
+You can just move these out the way.
+- Currently can't scroll left when the mindmap that is bigger than the browser window loads.
+You can still drag the mindmap the the right.
+- Occasionally the controls get's pushed off screen.
+You can zoom out (ctrl - ) and it should come back in view.
+- Occasionally the mindmap doesn't generate correctly.
+Needs fixing, unified solution should still work though.
+-

+## Future Features:
+Depending on the popularity of the project I have these features planned:

+- Big Refractor of code.
+(I used GPT-4 to help me with most of this but am aware that the code is quite messy currently).
+- Ability to choose to continue any thoughts and add own input to GPT.
+- Get GPT to organise thoughts into concepts or ideas for even larger mindmaps.
+- Ability to use other models.
+- Ability to use plugins like Wolfram Alpha to further improve perfromance.
+- Better UI, bug fixes, and better usability.